When walking or hiking the Amalfi Coast, please read our latest info on wild fires and landslides carefully ! (updated August 2018)

 There have been several other fires (also near Sant’Agata/Sorrento, in Sicily, the Cilento and in Calabria), but these have no consequences for our tours.

-- The walk from Praiano/Bomerano to Positano (Path of the Gods) had not been damaged by wildfires but was hit by several landslides in November and December and is therefore not feasible – it’s only possible to walk from Bomerano to Colle Serra and then down to Praiano, not to continue to Positano.
+- The walk from Praiano/Bomerano to Positano (Sentiero degli Dei /’Path of the Gods’) had not been damaged by wildfires but was hit by several landslides in November and December and has therefore been closed for almost a year.
+The path has been reopened on August 13th.

-- The walks above Positano – included in the some tours – are NOT feasible.
-The ascent from Monterpertuso to the ‘Caserma Fostale’, as well as the walk from the Caserma Forestale to Santa Maria al Castello are – although possible- NOT recommended at the moment.
+- The walks above Positano – included in the some tours – are feasible, but heavily damaged.
+The ascent from Montepertuso to the ‘Caserma Fostale’, as well as the walk from the Caserma Forestale to Santa Maria al Castello are – although possible- NOT recommended at the moment.